BHAC-QGP: three-dimensional MHD simulations of relativistic heavy-ion collisions, I. Methods and tests: Background

 There exist a number of numerical hydrodynamics codes which are used to study heavy-ion collisions.
 All of these codes differ in their algorithms and techniques to simulate the collision process.
-The iEBE-VISHNU code, for example, performs (2+1)-dimensional event-by-event simulations for relativistic heavy-ion collisions using viscous hydrodynamics \cite{Shen:2014vra}.
-MUSIC uses the Kurganov-Tadmor algorithm to study (3+1)-dimensional heavy-ion collisions using viscous hydrodynamics on an unstructured mesh \cite{Schenke:2010nt}.
-Similarly, VHLLE solves the equations of relativistic viscous hydrodynamics in the Israel-Stewart framework \cite{Karpenko:2013wva}.
-CLVisc can be used to calculate the (3+1)-dimensional viscous hydrodynamic equations on Graphic Processing Units (GPUs) using the Open Computing Language (OpenCL) \cite{Pang:2018zzo}.
-Okamoto et al.\ developed a Godunov-type relativistic-hydrodynamics code that is optimized specifically for Milne coordinates \cite{Okamoto:2016pbc}.
-PLUTO is able to solve the (3+1)-dimensional equations of magnetohydrodynamics (MHD).
+The \texttt{iEBE-VISHNU} code, for example, performs (2+1)-dimensional event-by-event simulations for relativistic heavy-ion collisions using viscous hydrodynamics \cite{Shen:2014vra}. \texttt{MUSIC} uses the Kurganov-Tadmor algorithm to study (3+1)-dimensional heavy-ion collisions using viscous hydrodynamics on an unstructured mesh \cite{Schenke:2010nt}.
+Similarly, \texttt{VHLLE} solves the equations of relativistic viscous hydrodynamics in the Israel-Stewart framework \cite{Karpenko:2013wva}. \texttt{CLVisc} can be used to calculate the (3+1)-dimensional viscous hydrodynamic equations on Graphic Processing Units (GPUs) using the Open Computing Language (OpenCL) \cite{Pang:2018zzo}.
+Okamoto et al.\ developed a Godunov-type relativistic-hydrodynamics code that is optimized specifically for Milne coordinates \cite{Okamoto:2016pbc}. \texttt{PLUTO} is able to solve the (3+1)-dimensional equations of magnetohydrodynamics (MHD).
 It benefits from Adaptive Mesh Refinement (AMR), but is mainly designed to study astrophysical processes in flat spacetime \cite{Mignone:2007iw, Mignone:2011fd}.
-With ECHO-QGP, on the other hand, it is possible to study heavy-ion collisions under the influence of magnetic fields by solving the (3+1)-dimensional equations of ideal relativistic magnetohydrodynamics (RMHD) \cite{DelZanna:2013eua, Inghirami:2016iru}.
+With \texttt{ECHO-QGP}, on the other hand, it is possible to study heavy-ion collisions under the influence of magnetic fields by solving the (3+1)-dimensional equations of ideal RMHD \cite{DelZanna:2013eua, Inghirami:2016iru}.
 With a recent improvement of the code, heavy-ion collisions can even be modeled in the regime of resistive RMHD \cite{Nakamura:2022wqr}.
-With BHAC-QGP, we aim to develop a code for heavy-ion collisions that solves the (3+1)-dimensional (viscous) MHD equations while using AMR.
+With \texttt{BHAC-QGP}, we aim to develop a code for heavy-ion collisions that solves the (3+1)-dimensional RMHD equations while using AMR.
+At first, we will restrict ourselves to ideal RMHD, but ultimately we want to extend this towards second-order dissipative RMHD, for a first attempt in this direction see Ref.\ \cite{Dash:2022xkz}.